eoscanada/eosc/README.md

 Done
 ```

-This will sign your vote transaction locally, and submit the transaction to the network through the `https://mainnet.eoscanada.com` endpoint.
-You can also point to some other endpoints that are on the main network.
+This will sign your vote transaction locally, and submit the
+transaction to the network through the `https://mainnet.eoscanada.com`
+endpoint.
+You can also point to some other endpoints that are on the

-NOTE: This will not work before mainnet launches!
+main network with `-u` or `--api-url`.

 Features in the work